l31-dev/cloister.online/README.md

 - **No Sign-Up:** Users don't need to sign up or log in.
 Zero sign-up processes involved.
 - **Privacy and Anonymity:** Core principles ensure users navigate without identifiable markers, ensuring mutual anonymity.
 No colors or pseudonyms exist within the interface.
 - **Media Security:** All shared media undergoes meticulous metadata clearance for enhanced anonymity and security.
+- **No JavaScript:** The entire service operates without the use of JavaScript for heightened security.

 ### Decentralized Moderation and User-Created Channels